Frequently Asked Questions

 HOW BIG IS THE PROPERTY?

-The property is 8,064 acres.
+The property is 9,018 acres.
 Of that acreage, approximately 3,850 acres are marsh and emergent wetlands and 1,300 acres are prairie.
+There are approximately 1200 acres of tree plantings and forested, re-claimed strip-mined land.
 There are 37 miles of levees and 42 water control structures on the property.
 The average water depth is less than 2 feet, but there are areas where the water exceeds 20 feet deep.

 WHAT TYPES OF ACTIVITIES CAN I DO AT GOOSE POND?